-Dalworthington Gardens is centrally located in the Dallas-Fort Worth Metroplex, one of the largest urban fourth largest metropolitan areas in the United States.
-As of July 1, 2017, aAll three of the surrounding cities were are ranked in the top 50 largest cities in the country.
-Dallas is ranked as the 98th largest city at 1,208,318 1,314,075.
-Fort Worth is ranked #20-15 with 585,122 874,168 and Arlington is ranked #49-48 with 335,007-396,394 in population.
+Dalworthington Gardens is centrally located in the Dallas-Fort Worth Metroplex, one of the largest urban areas one of the fourth largest metropolitan areas in the United States.
+As of July 1, 2017, Aall three of the surrounding cities are were ranked in the top 50 largest cities in the country.
+Dallas is ranked as the \$9\text{uh} largest city at \frac{1,208,318}{1,208,318} \frac{1,314,075}{1,314,075}.
+Fort Worth is ranked #\frac{1520}{1520} with \frac{585,122}{5874,168} and Arlington is ranked #4\frac{89}{29} with \frac{335,007}{396,394} in population.
 While many cities grew dramatically between 1990 and 2000, Arlington's 27.2% growth during the decade pushed it from #62 to #54.
 Then during the next three years Arlington jumped five more spots to #49.
-Tarrant County is ranked the fifth largest gaining county in the nation.
-Since the City of Dalworthington Gardens is surrounded by As a part of Tarrant County, the City of Dalworthington Gardens the City of Arlington on three sides this phenomenal growth rate is impacting The Gardens DWG and bringing additional pressure to increase the intensity of development in-around the edges of the city.
+Tarrant County is ranked the fifth largest growing county in the nation.
+Since the City of Dalworthington Gardens is surrounded by the City of Arlington on three sides, tThis phenomenal growth rate is impacting The Gardens DWG and bringing additional pressure to increase the intensity of development in around the edges of the city.
 D/FW Airport, one of the nation's busiest airports, is less than 20 miles away with a travel time of only 30 minutes.
 The City of Pantego is located to the north and has a significant amount of Spur 303 frontage.

 The land area of Dalworthington Gardens is approximately 1.8 square miles and the city limits generally follows Pleasant Ridge Road on the south, Bowen Road on the east, and Pioneer Parkway/Spur 303 on the north.
 The western city limit line follows Kelly-Perkins Road, the centerline of Rush Creek, and then jogs to the east of Veterans Park.
 A.H.
 "Pappy" Elkins Lake is located in Gardens Park and Lake Arlington is approximately three miles to the west.
-The Gardens DWG is a low density residential area in the midst of higher residential density areas in Arlington.
-The Gardens DWG has a rolling terrain with heavily wooded areas, particularly along the Rush Creek floodplain and the smaller drainage ways that flow into Rush Creek.
+The Gardens DWG-is a low density residential area in the midst of higher residential density areas in Arlington.
+The Gardens DWG-has a rolling terrain with heavily wooded areas, particularly along the Rush Creek floodplain and the smaller drainage ways that flow into Rush Creek.
 Although most of the property in the city is platted with homes on the lots, many properties are larger residential tracts with a potential for redevelopment of individual lots.
 Dalworthington Gardens has experienced development pressures and rapid growth in the past and this trend is intensifying.
 In spite of these development pressures, the City is committed to maintaining its low to moderate densities which contributes to its small-City character.